-Commo n Equity Tier I capital: instruments and reserves as at June 30, 2018 (P'000) 19 Significant investments in the common stock of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions (amount above 10% threshold) - 20 Mortgage servicing rights (amount above 10% threshold) - 21 Deferred tax assets arising from temporary differences (amount above 10% threshold, net of related tax liability) - 22 Amount exceeding the 15% threshold - 23 of which: significant investments in the common stock of financials - 24 of which: mortgage servicing rights - 25 of which: deferred tax assets arising from temporary differences - 26 National specific regulatory adjustments (IFRS 9 Provisions Transitional Adjustment) 63,196 27 Regulatory adjustments applied to Common Equity Tier I due to insufficient Additional Tier I and Tier II to cover deductions - 28 Total regulatory adjustments to Common equity Tier I 36,233 29 Common Equity Tier I capital (CET1 CAPITAL) 3,028,244 Additio nal Tier I capital: instruments 30 Directly issued qualifying Additional Tier I instruments plus related stock surplus - 31 of which: classified as equity under applicable accounting standards - 32 of which: classified as liabilities under applicable accounting standards 33 Directly issued capital instruments subject to phase out from Additional Tier I - 34 Additional Tier I instruments (and CET1 CAPITAL instruments not included in row 5) issued by subsidiar- ies and held by third parties (amount allowed in group AT1) - 35 of which: instruments issued by subsidiaries subject to phase out - 36 Additional Tier I capital before regulatory adjustments 37 Investments in own Additional Tier I instruments - 38 Reciprocal cross-holdings in Additional Tier I instruments - 39 Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued common share capital of the entity (amount above 10% threshold) - 40 Significant investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation (net of eligible short positions) - 41 National specific regulatory adjustments - 42 Regulatory adjustments applied to Additional Tier I due to insufficient Tier II to cover deductions - 43 Total regulatory adjustments to Additional Tier I capital - 44 Additional Tier I capital (AT1) - 45 Tier I capital (T1 = CET1 CAPITAL + AT1) 3,028,244 Tier I ca pital: regulatory adjustments 46 Directly issued qualifying Tier II instruments plus related stock surplus 398,642 47 Directly issued capital instruments subject to phase out from Tier II - 48 Tier II instruments (and CET1 CAPITAL and AT1 instruments not included in rows 5 or 34) issued by subsidiaries and held by third parties (amount allowed in group Tier II) - 49 of which: instruments issued by subsidiaries subject to phase out - 50 Unpublished Current Year's Profits 314,251 51 Provisions 199,341 52 Tier II capital before regulatory adjustments 912,234
+Com mon Equity Tier I capital: instruments and reserves as at June 30, 2021 (P'000) 23. of which: significant investments in the common stock of financials 24. of which: mortgage servicing rights 25. of which: deferred tax assets arising from temporary differences 26.
+National specific regulatory adjustments (IFRS 9 Provisions Transitional Adjustment) 31,598 27.
+Regulatory adjustments applied to Common Equity Tier I due to insufficient Additional Tier I and Tier II to cover deductions 28.
+Total regulatory adjustments to Common equity Tier I 4,635 29.
+Common Equity Tier I capital (CET1 CAPITAL) 2,595,473 Add itional Tier I capital: instruments 30.
+Directly issued qualifying Additional Tier I instruments plus related stock surplus 31. of which: classified as equity under applicable accounting standards 32. of which: classified as liabilities under applicable accounting standards 33.
+Directly issued capital instruments subject to phase out from Additional Tier I 34.
+Additional Tier I instruments (and CET1 CAPITAL instruments not included in row 5) issued by subsidiaries and held by third parties (amount allowed in group AT1) 35. of which: instruments issued by subsidiaries subject to phase out 36.
+Additional Tier I capital before regulatory adjustments 37.
+Investments in own Additional Tier I instruments 38.
+Reciprocal cross-holdings in Additional Tier I instruments 39.
+Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued common share capital of the entity (amount above 10% threshold) 40.
+Significant investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation (net of eligible short positions) 41.
+National specific regulatory adjustments 42.
+Regulatory adjustments applied to Additional Tier I due to insufficient Tier II to cover deductions 43.
+44. Additional Tier I capital (AT1) 45.
+Tier I capital (T1 = CET1 CAPITAL + AT1) 2,595,473 Tier l capital: regulatory adjustments 46.
+Directly issued qualifying Tier II instruments plus related stock surplus 398,642 47.
+Directly issued capital instruments subject to phase out from Tier II 48.
+Tier II instruments (and CET1 CAPITAL and AT1 instruments not included in rows 5 or 34) issued by subsidiaries and held by third parties (amount allowed in group Tier II) 49. of which: instruments issued by subsidiaries subject to phase out 50.
+Unpublished Current Year's Profits 51.
+Provisions 190,251 52.
+Tier II capital before regulatory adjustments Tier Il capital: regulatory adjustments 53.
+Investments in own Tier II instruments 54.
+Reciprocal cross-holdings in Tier II instruments 55.
+Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued common share capital of the entity (amount above the 10% threshold).